| |

 Day 1 — Downtown Moncton: Murals, Food & River Light

-Stay: Canvas Hotel — modern rooms with a relaxed, social feel
+• Stay: Canvas Hotel — modern rooms with a relaxed, social feel.

-Breakfast: Bar 55 Café (lobby)
+• Breakfast: Bar 55 Café (lobby).

-Stroll: Main Street murals → Capitol Theatre
+• Stroll: Explore the Main Street murals toward the historic Capitol Theatre.

-Lunch: Atelier Tony (Dieppe)
+• Lunch: Atelier Tony (Dieppe) — a must-visit for artisanal flavours.

 Evening: Happy Craft Brewing for golden-hour street scenes and an easy first night in town.

-Day 2 — Fundy Coast & Waterfalls
+Day 2 — Fundy Coast: The “Flowerpot Rocks” & Waterfalls

 Continue into Fundy National Park:

-• Laverty Falls (wide angles and motion)
+• Laverty Falls: Wide angles and motion-blur opportunities.

-Lunch: Alma Lobster Shop
+• Lunch: Alma Lobster Shop (Fresh, local, and authentic).

-Views: Herring Cove · Matthew’s Head
+• Views: Herring Cove and Matthew’s Head.

 Photo of a cheese plate and wine from Magnetic Hill Winery for Destination Dieppe Moncton